Jump to section

 - Recommend.
 If the risk associated with the task is high or the person has little experience, you may ask the person for a recommendation on a course of action.
 But you make the final decision.

 - Inform and initiate.
 If the risk associated with the task is moderate and the person has some experience, the person will inform you before they take action.

 - Act.
 The person has full authority to act on his or her own if either the risk associated with the task is low or the person has plenty of experience.

 5. Build in checkpoints or progress reports

-Set regular checkpoints right at the beginning to provide support and follow through.
-The checkpoints can be used to review the work and give feedback or even provide encouragement and coaching.
+Set regular checkpoints right at the beginning to provide support and follow-through.
+You can use checkpoints to review the work and give feedback or even provide encouragement and coaching.

 6. Conduct a final debriefing